Public-domain software: Classical PD software (pre-1988)

 Many PD software authors kept the practices of public-domain release without having a waiver text, not knowing or caring for the changed copyright law, thus creating a legal problem.
 On the other hand, magazines started in the mid-1980s to claim copyright even for type-in programs that were previously seen as PD.
 Only slowly did PD software authors start to include explicit relinquishment or license statement texts.

 Examples of modern PD software (post 1988)

+Early versions (before 1995) of the Persian word processor Zarnegar are in the public domain because Iran has a copyright term of thirty years from publication on works owned by a legal entity and has not signed international copyright agreements.

-These examples of modern PD software (after the Berne Convention Implementation Act of 1988) are either under proper public domain (e.g. created by a US governmental organization), under a proper public domain like license (for instance CC0), or accompanied by a clear waiver statement from the author.
+The below examples of modern PD software (after the Berne Convention Implementation Act of 1988) are either under proper public domain (e.g. created by a US governmental organization), under a proper public domain like license (for instance CC0), or accompanied by a clear waiver statement from the author.
 Whilst not as widespread as in the pre-2000s, PD software still exists nowadays.
 For example, SourceForge listed 334 hosted PD projects in 2016, and GitHub 102,000 under the Unlicense alone in 2015.
 In 2016, an analysis of the Fedora Project's packages revealed PD was the seventh most popular "license".

 The award-winning video game developer Jason Rohrer releases his works into the PD, as do several cryptographers, such as Daniel J. Bernstein, Bruce Schneier and Douglas Crockford, with reference implementations of cryptographic algorithms.